Model Agnostic Defence against Backdoor Attacks in Machine Learning: Background

 Another work, Fine-Pruning~\cite{finePruning} is a white-box approach for removing backdoors.
 It aims to remove backdoors by eliminating the unused neurons in the model.
 It is reported that this pruning algorithm causes a very significant drop in some model performance~\cite{NeuralCleanse}.
 Additionally, fine-pruning doesn't offer detection capabilities to identify backdoored images.

 Neural Cleanse~\cite{NeuralCleanse} is a completely white-box approach that tries to patch the neural network by unlearning the backdoor.
 The authors formulate the problem as an optimisation problem and try to reverse engineer the trigger pattern.
 The white-box approach is computationally expensive, and users of backdoored model are unlikely to have the computational resources to retrain the model.
 In contrast, \BD is a completely blackbox approach and does not require access to the architecture of the model.
-Moreover, in contrast to \BD, Neural Cleanse cannot definitively find the trigger pattern.
+Moreover, in contrast to \BD, Neural Cleanse cannot definitively find the trigger pattern. \reviseNew{We present a summary of the related works in \Cref{table:defense-comparison}}.